 The SR14A, E1A, and E2A Build Alternatives would require the reconfiguration of multiple buildings and equipment that would intersect with the alignments.
 This reconfiguration would not require acquisition of new property for AVEK.
+This reconfiguration is inclusive of one additional utility owned by AVEK that has been identified since the publication of the Draft EIR/EIS (see Appendix 3.6-A, High Risk & Major Utility Impact Report in the Final EIR/EIS).
 The reconfiguration of facilities at the Acton Water Treatment Plant may require temporarily halting water pumping through the plant.
 The temporary diversion of the water pumping may create a situation where residents and/or other land uses would stop receiving water supplies down the Los Angeles County Waterworks pipeline.

 IAMFs are incorporated as part of the Build Alternatives design to help avoid and minimize these potential impacts.
-PUE-IAMF#2 requires new or relocated irrigation systems to be operational prior to disconnecting the original system, to the extent feasible.
 PUE-IAMF#3 requires the contractor to prepare and adhere to a public communication plan where utility service interruptions are unavoidable.
 PUE-IAMF#3 also requires construction coordination to avoid interruptions of utility services to hospitals and other critical users.